 The main point of being on the homepage is branding, so if you do have the dough to make the investment, ensure that you are making good use of the prime real-estate by incorporating dynamic ads and engaging, clickable features.

 Ways to Use YouTube Advertising Ads

 Brand Awareness: YouTube videos let you create unique brand experiences and express your business’s personality.
+Consider producing a fun explainer video for your product or service.
 Creating videos is a fun and practical way to develop your brand’s identity.
 Time to get funky!